ev3rest/vnf-scripting-language/README.md

 *Note: Building from source requires the `vsce` npm package.
 To install it, run `npm install -g vsce`.*

 </details>

+## Advanced Use & Customization

+This extension utilizes VS Code's tokenization engine.

+> VS Code's tokenization engine is powered by TextMate grammars.
+TextMate grammars are a structured collection of regular expressions and are written as a plist (XML) or JSON files.

+For further documentation, please see the [ADVANCED.md](ADVANCED.md) file.

 ## Known Issues